web-butler/w3tc-remote-flush-multiple/README.md

 You can see examples in the JSON file.
 The third example is for a website using http digest authentication.

 ## Enjoy!
-If you have any questions, don't hesitate to contact us at web-butler.ch.
+If you have any questions, don't hesitate to contact us at https://web-butler.ch.